 - The recipient will be required to provide both a Mid-term Report and a Final Progress Report.
 The Mid-term Report is due on or before December 1, 2022.
 The Final Progress Report is due within 30 days of the end of the award term.

-- Recipient is encouraged to submit an abstract based on their research to the SMSNA Annual Fall Scientific Meeting, following the award term.
+- Awardees will be required to submit an abstract based on their research to the SMSNA Annual Fall Scientific Meeting, following the award term.
 All accepted abstracts are published in a special edition of the Journal of Sexual Medicine.

 Wael Almajed, MD